Skip to content

-Clevercast OnSite is an on-site, real-time AI platform for speech transcription and live translation, delivering text and audio to audiences without latency.
+Clevercast OnSite is a web application for AI speech transcription and translation in real-time, delivering text and audio to event audiences without latency.

 Introduction